aaron-grau/curic/sql/readings/migrations.md

 a file containing Ruby code that describes a set of changes applied to the database.
 It may create or drop tables; it may add or remove columns from a table.
 Each new set of changes is written inside a new migration file, which is checked into the repository.
-Active record will take responsibility for performing the necessary migrations when you ask it.
+ActiveRecord will take responsibility for performing the necessary migrations when you ask it.